How to Layer Sheer & Blackout Curtains

 • Go for lightweight, semi-transparent fabrics like silk, linen, voile or polyester.
 Stay away from heavier sheers that won’t let much light through.

 • Start measuring the size of your windows carefully.
-Purchase sheers that are at least twice the width of each window so they drape nicely when opened.
+Get sheer curtains that are at least twice the width of each window so they drape nicely when opened.

 Blackouts